peterarose/ufss/README.md

 4. Hamiltonian/Liouvillian Generator (HLG) - tool for generating vibronic Hamiltonians and (optionally) Liouvillians from simple parameter inputs

-This code depends upon the following packages: numpy,matplotlib,pyfftw,scipy>=1,pyyaml
+This code depends upon the following packages: numpy,matplotlib,pyfftw,scipy>=1,pyyaml,pyx

-In order to try this code out, you can download this repo and run the jupyter notebooks contained within.
+To get started with this code, clone this repo and have a look at the four jupyter notebooks contained within.
+They give examples of working with the diagram generator and generating spectroscopic signals.
+They also show how to generate figures in the manuscripts describing UFSS.

 Installation instructions coming soon

+[1] Peter A. Rose and Jacob J. Krich, "Automatic Feynman diagram generation for nonlinear optical spectroscopies", arXiv:2008.05081
+[2] Peter A. Rose and Jacob J. Krich, "Efficient numerical method for predicting nonlinear optical spectroscopies of open systems", arXiv:2008.05082